 There are many mental health benefits associated with martial arts training.
 Some studies suggest that people who suffer from bipolar disorder may benefit from the training significantly.
 Anecdotal reports from MMA athletes and veterans reveal the positive effects of the training in treating psychological conditions including depression and post-traumatic stress disorder.

 Exercise helps to improve our mood and banish stress.
-MMA training is no different.
+Martial art training is no different.
 Prolonged stress can lead to heart disease, chronic headaches, anxiety and much more.
-MMA demands intense cardio and focus.
+Certain martial arts demand intense cardio and focus.
 Practicing it will enable you to forget your daily worries as you concentrate on your body movements only.
 Movement and physical activity help to release tension in your mind and body.

 8. Develop Bond and Friendship with Great People

-There is a misplace misconception that paints those who train MMA as unfriendly and extremely violent.
+There is a misplace misconception that paints those who train in certain martial arts as unfriendly and extremely violent.
 Nothing could be further from the truth.
-Other than toughening the muscles, MMA also incorporates a lot of values including discipline and self-control, qualities that all trainees have to embrace.
+Other than toughening the muscles, many martial arts also incorporates a lot of values including discipline and self-control, qualities that all trainees have to embrace.

 Your instructor and your fellow trainees can push you when you lack the motivation to push yourself.
 This is unlike regular exercising where training may start to feel like a chore that you’re being forced to do.
-MMA classes are something to which you can look forward.
+Martial arts classes are something to which you can look forward.

 9. Lose weight

-MMA is perfect for those looking to lose weight.
+Training martial arts is perfect for those looking to lose weight.
 When it comes to burning calories, regular exercising can’t compare.
 While you would only burn 400 calories running on a treadmill for 45 minutes at a medium pace, you can burn up to 590 calories in a striking class and 620 calories in a grappling class.
 You put more muscles at work when grappling and striking than you do when cycling on a stationary bike or running on a treadmill.
-MMA training combined with a healthy, balanced diet will make you lose more weight than you could have imagined.
+Martial arts training combined with a healthy, balanced diet will make you lose more weight than you could have imagined.

-Mixed Martial Arts Training is an excellent high-intensity work out whose benefits go over and beyond regular exercising.
+If you pick the right instructor and right martial art, it can be a high-intensity work out whose benefits go over and beyond regular exercising.
 Contrary to popular belief, it is not violent and is appropriate for people who wish to get in shape both physically and mentally.
 Is regular training just not doing it for you?
 Do you have a hard time motivating yourself to go to the gym?
-You should sign up for MMA training.
+You should sign up for martial arts training.
 You will be glad you did.